sophiehart/sa-kws-docs/source/02-how-it-works.rst

-How it Works
+How it works
 =============

-Kids Web Services is a set of of compliance-as-a-service tools that allows you to easily create applications targeted for Kids without the hassle of dealing with the complexity of compliance.
+Kids Web Services is a set of of compliance-as-a-service tools that allows you to easily create applications and sites aimed at kids -  without having to deal with the complexity of complying to kids data privacy laws yourself.

-KWS provides you with a set of tools so that your application does not need any database for handling users data.
-You will be able to focus on creating awesome content instead.
-These tools include the following:
+Using KWS, your application will not need any database for handling users data.
+This means that you'll be able to focus on creating awesome content!
+KWS tools include:

-    * **Single sign-on page, also known as "the Club"**.
+    * **Secure single sign-on page, also known as "the Club"** - designed specifically for kids safety and compliance.
 Your application will redirect users to the Club when they want to login to your app.
-Once they do, they will get back to your app and they will be signed in.
+Once they do, they will return to your app and will be signed into their secure account.
     .. figure:: img/club.png

-        (The Club is a single sign-on page specially designed for Kids safety and compliance)

-    * **A Parent Portal for Verifiable Parental Consent**.
-Parents can manage their Kids data and permissions from here.
+    * **A Parent Portal, which enables Verifiable Parental Consent (as required by COPPA and EU data privacy law)**.
+Verfied Parents can easily manage their kids' data and permissions from here.
     .. figure:: img/parent-portal.png

-        (The Parent Portal allows parents to manage their Kids, allowing or restricting data access for apps)
+        (The Parent Portal allows parents to manage their kids personal information, allowing or restricting data access on an app by app basis)